cubertco/health/README.md

 - reading health data using the `getHealthDataFromTypes` method.
 - writing health data using the `writeHealthData` method.
 - writing workouts using the `writeWorkout` method.
+- writing workout routes on iOS using the `startWorkoutRoute` / `insertWorkoutRouteData` / `finishWorkoutRoute` methods.
 - writing meals on iOS (Apple Health) & Android using the `writeMeal` method.
 - writing audiograms on iOS using the `writeAudiogram` method.
 - writing blood pressure data using the `writeBloodPressure` method.